ankit-rathi/ankit-rathi.github.io/data-ai-concepts.md

 - Population, which means we have access to all the data
 - Sample, which means only a portion is available or feasible

-We don't have access to all the data in mast of the cases, we can estimate the population from sample in those cases.
+We don't have access to all the data in most of the cases, in these cases we collect the sample in a way that it contains most of the information from population so that we can estimate the patterns in population from that sample.

 References:
 - https://harvard-iacs.github.io/2020-CS109A/lectures/lecture02/slides/Lecture02_Data.pdf

 ##### Biases in Data
 Bias in data means over or under-representation of a sub-population, may not be intentional.

+These are the types of biases that exist in data:
 - Omission: using arguements from only one side
 - Source selection: including more authoritative sources from one side
 - Story selection: sharing stories that agree with one side